Frequently Asked Questions for International Students

 Q: What are the graduation requirements?

 A: UCSC redesigned its undergraduate general education requirements in 2010 to provide all students a relevant and rich learning experience.
 A complete list of the general education requirements is included in the UCSC General Catalog.
-The Catalog lists both the new requirements and the previous requirements, which may be applicable to transfer students entering in fall 2013.

 Q: What support do freshmen have?
 Do they have advisers?